 The discussion included the following items:

-Preference to keep SG20 amongas a Study Group was shown rather than to distribute its work into several Study Groups.
+The proposal to dissolve SG20 and redistribute its work among various Study Groups was not supported.
+Several delegates expressed their preference to maintain SG20 as an individual study group.

 Preference to keep SG9 as a Study Group was shown while support for merging it into SG16 was also shown.